-For instance, because latency differences between intra-stub paths and inter-stub paths can be an order of magnitude or greater, we would like to ensure that an object locate request never leaves the originating stub if there is a copy of the object somewhere inside the stub.
-We propose an optimization for object publication and locate operations that makes an effort to limit the operation to the local stub domain.
+Because latency differences between intra-stub paths and interstub paths can be an order of magnitude or greater, we would like to ensure that an object locate request never leaves the originating stub if there is a copy of the object somewhere inside the stub.
+We propose an optimization for object publication and locate operations, that makes an effort to limit the operation to the local stub domain.

-Assume, for the moment, that Tapestry nodes can detect whether the next hop is within the same stub network.
-Then we can ensure that a message never leaves the stub when the desired object is inside the stub.
+We assume that Tapestry nodes can detect whether the next hop is within the same stub network (possibly by setting a local network latency threshold).
 When object publication is about to route out of the local network, it spawns off a "local branch" publish message which treats the local network as its entire domain.
-While the original routes out to the wide-area, local publish uses surrogate routing to route to a local root, where it terminates.
+While the original routes out to the wide-area, the local publish uses surrogate routing to route to a local root, where it terminates.
 If an object exists in the local network, then the request will terminate at or before the local object root.
 Otherwise, it examines the current node's ID to determine when surrogate routing started, and resumes at that hop to continue with normal object location.

-For example, suppose node 1224 is trying to find an object labeled 1234.
+For example, suppose the node 1224 is trying to find an object labeled 1234.
 If a 123X node exists, but lies outside the local network, node 1224 uses surrogate routing inside the local stub, and tries to send the message to the closest 124X node in the stub.
 If none exists, it sends to the closest 125X node in the stub, and so on, until it finds a definitive local root node for 1234.
 If the object is not found before or at the local stub root, then node 1224 resumes normal routing outside the stub (to 123X).
 On the publish side, if a local node is publishing the object with ID 1234 and discovers the next hop is outside of the local network, it forwards two publish messages for the same ID.
 One continues as a normal publish outside of the network, while the other is restricted to the local-area, and publishes with surrogate routing to a local object root.
-In practice, it may not be possible to determine exactly whether a node is in the same stub or not.
-However, this can probably be guessed by setting a local latency threshold and marking nodes further than the threshold as outside the stub.
-Details and simulation for this and other locality-enhancement schemes appear in [31].

-The net effect of this optimization is that queries for objects within a given stub network are always resolved without routing outside the stub network.
-The tradeoff is that queries for remote objects will pay the price of additional surrogate routing hops inside the stub network; however, these are local hops and surrogate routing lasts less than two hops in expectation [37].
-Consequently, systems should see significant performance gains as a result of eliminating wide-area network traffic.
+The net effect of this optimization is that queries for objects in the same stub network are always resolved without routing outside the stub network.
+The tradeoff is that queries for remote objects will pay the price of additional surrogate routing hops inside the stub network.
+Because these are local hops, and surrogate routing lasts less than 2 hops in expectation [32], systems where there is network locality between clients and objects they query should see significant performance gains as a result of eliminating wide-area network traffic.

-6.4.
-Continual Optimization
+6.3 Continual Optimization

-In the real Internet, routes frequently change due to a variety of factors, some of which are configuration changes to Border Gateway Protocol (BGP), changes in packet forwarding policy between Internet Service Providers (ISPs), or recalculation of IP routes after router failures inside Autonomous Systems (ASs).
+The other assumption we make is that the network distance metric, network latency for example, is constant over time.
+In the real Internet, routes frequently change due to a variety of factors, some of which are configuration changes to Border Gateway Protocol (BGP), changes in packet forwarding policy between Internet Service Providers (ISPs) or recalculation of IP routes after router failures inside Autonomous Systems (ASs).
 Therefore, network distance can change over time, potentially thwarting our efforts to provide locally optimal routes at each hop.
-In this section we discuss some heuristics to adapt our network mesh to the underlying network distance instability better.
-These optimizations trade computation and network traffic for more up-to-date network structure.
+In this section, we discuss some heuristics that should work well in practice to better adapt our network mesh to the underlying network distance instability.